-The second-largest source of violence is the abuse of children, 80 percent of which is inflicted by parents.
-The definition of what constitutes child abuse varies by culture; but about 15 percent of children suffer each month from what the UN calls severe physical punishment.
-This includes being slapped on the face, head, or ears, and a quarter of these children are beaten with some kind of implement repeatedly and as hard as possible.
+The second-largest source of violence is the abuse of children.
+80 per cent of which is inflicted by parents.
+The definition of what constitutes child abuse varies by culture; but about 15 per cent of children suffer each month from being slapped on the face, head, or ears; a quarter of these children are repeatedly beaten with an implement as hard as possible.

 Every month, some 290 million children endure such suffering.
-The welfare cost is \$3.6 trillion, or 4.2 percent of global GDP.
-A tiny fraction of international aid funding currently goes toward reducing societal violence and improving criminal justice systems.
+The welfare cost is US\$3.6 trillion. or 4.2 per cent of global GDP.

+A tiny fraction of international aid funding goes toward reducing societal violence.
 The enormous cost borne by society and individuals seems to cry out for action.

 Unfortunately, there is still little hard evidence about where resources should best be focused.

 All we can say is that the money spent to reduce violence might be better targeted.
-Considerable amounts of aid are directed toward "fragile states" to help stop or prevent civil war, but only 0.27 percent of international aid goes to projects with a "crime prevention" component.
-Other programs may help in indirect ways, but there obviously is much room for improvement.
+Considerable amounts of aid are directed toward "fragile states" to help stop or prevent civil war, but only 0.27 per cent of international aid goes to projects with a "crime prevention" component.

-social services can reduce violence against children.
+Some solutions, it is clear, do work very well.
+Stronger social services can reduce violence against children.
 Studies in Washington State show that home visits from trained staff can reduce child abuse, improve children's quality of life and physical and mental health, and reduce child-welfare and litigation costs.
-A dollar spent on this program produces benefits of \$14, making it a highly cost-effective policy.
+A dollar spent on this programme produces benefits of \$14, making it a highly costeffective policy.